willl182/w--knowledge/03-cursos/306_IT-python-automation/01_hello-python.md

 - **Python**: The course focuses on Python, a scripting language, to teach programming fundamentals, including syntax and semantics.
 Python's simplicity and versatility make it ideal for beginners.

-> Question
-> Why do we need to learn the syntax and semantics of a programming language?
+>**Question: Why do we need to learn the syntax and semantics of a programming language?**

-> To allow us to clearly express what we want the computer to do.
+To allow us to clearly express what we want the computer to do.
-> Learning the syntax (rules for constructing instructions) and semantics (the meaning behind the instructions) of a programming language is essential to communicate with the computer effectively and ensure it performs the tasks correctly.
+Learning the syntax (rules for constructing instructions) and semantics (the meaning behind the instructions) of a programming language is essential to communicate with the computer effectively and ensure it performs the tasks correctly.

 ### What is automation